 Additional resources you may be eligible to use to meet your Bentley costs include:

 In most cases, outside scholarships won’t impact your Bentley financial aid award.
 Research what’s available at sites like:

 Spread your college costs over five months each semester through our payment plan.

 Federal PLUS Loan

-The Federal PLUS Loan offers a relatively low interest rate fixed at 7.9 percent; the repayment period extends up to seven years.
+The Federal PLUS Loan offers a fixed interest rate of 6.31 percent; the repayment period extends up to ten years.